Anything-Minecraft-Team/anything-minecraft/docs/server/terms.md

 - Plugin: A plugin is used to change the functionality of a server purely server-side.

 - Mod: A mod is like a plugin but is usually required by the server and client although there are some server-side mods.
 Mods can add new blocks and items to the game.

+- Timings: Timings is a diagnostics tool on Spigot and its forks.
+Some other software may have their own version of it too.
+It is used to see a detailed breakdown of the servers performance.

+- Datapack: A datapack is a way to modify the game without modifying the game through plugins or mods.

+- OP: OP is short for operator.
+An operator has all permissions in a server and can ban, kick, change peoples gamemode and run any command.